m-lab/website/_posts/blog/2019-07-30-global-pilot-entry.md

 identical, then the decile curves would fall exactly on the trendline.
 We find most variation in the lowest and highest deciles.
 The lowest decile includes measurements most affected by message size rounding, and the highest decile includes less frequent measurements.
-The intermediate deciles aline nicely with the trendline with slight bias toward the new platform.
+The intermediate deciles align nicely with the trendline with slight bias toward the new platform.